 When I was younger, when people ask me if I prefer to be in the city or suburb, they would all get the same answer, definitely city!
 Growing up in Bangkok, I am used to big tall buildings, cars, and crowd.
 But when I started traveling, I had come to realize that it is actually the opposite.
 I enjoy nature more than anything.
 I despise crowds and noises.
 I love mountains and ocean.

-Maybe this was the reason why I felt disappointed when I arrived Ponta Delgada.
+Maybe this was the reason why I felt disappointed when I arrived at Ponta Delgada.
 It was a CITY.
 With buildings and condos.
-At first glance it reminded me of Cape Town (especially at the port) but no, it was not to that extent yet.
+At first glance, it reminded me of Cape Town (especially at the port) but no, it was not to that extent yet.
 Downtown is filled with colorful walls and many restaurants and cafes and soooo many people.
-Maybe the disappointment occurred because I didn’t expect a remote island in the middle of Atlantic ocean to be so civilized and modern.
+Maybe the disappointment occurred because I didn’t expect a remote island in the middle of the Atlantic ocean to be so civilized and modern.
 When the hack did I turn into an old lady hating on civilization!?!?!

 The first day I walked around town to see what was up.
 There was nothing of an interest so the next day I took a bus out off the city.
 I just knew that there was this 2 colored-lake somewhere on the island AKA Lagoa das Sete Cidade.
 To see it, I had to trek up for about an hour in the hot sun!
 It was not a big hike or anything just had to walk up.
 But the difficult part was locating the starting point.
 There was no sign or nothing.
 Took me and an American family a good 20 minutes to find it.
 The view at the top and along the way was definitely worthwhile though!